 CONFIDENTIALITY OF RECORDS

-Any research that uses the Registry must have been passed by a medical ethics authority (e.g. COREC in the UK) that is regulated by the EU Clinical Trials Directive 2001, or a non-medical ethical authority (e.g. a university ethical committee) that has been approved by our Steering Committee.
+Any research that uses the Registry must have been passed by a medical ethics authority (e.g. NRES [National Research Ethics Service] in England working closely with authorities in Scotland, Wales and Northern Ireland) that is regulated by the EU Clinical Trials Directive 2001/20/EC, or a non-medical ethical authority (e.g. a university ethical committee) that has been approved by our Steering Committee.

 The computer on which the Registry service runs is sited in a secure data centre.
 This data centre features resilient infrastructure, including multiple levels of 24/7 security, stable high-capacity power supplies, redundant storage, multiple peering arrangements, fire protection, environmental controls and on-site support.
 The service is managed via secure internet connections, with physical as well as software security enabling access to only authorised personnel.
 It is password protected and has a firewall.
 The service is managed and supplied by Nvisage Ltd. and their authorised partners on behalf of Action Duchenne Ltd. The Registry is regularly backed up to prevent loss of data.